pedrolamas/pedrolamas.com/_drafts/start-strong-naming-your-assemblies.md

 I'm taking a leap of faith that all currently supported frameworks and all future ones will provide mechanisms to ignore strong-name info in assemblies, or just allow to use redirections.

 If that proves true, then yes: you should strong-name your assemblies as that will allow more people to use them.

+To those still skeptical of strong-naming their assemblies, I propose a compromise solution: do strong-name your assemblies, but only increment the assembly version for major releases!
+[Json.NET](https://www.newtonsoft.com/json) has been using this approach to avoid binding redirects since 2014, and as far as I can tell, with relative success!

 As a final note to open-source library developers, *I strongly recommend that the strong-name key file gets check-in to the project repository* so that anyone can easily clone the project and compile a version of the library that works with anyone else's binaries!